slackwing/feathers/adr/001-tracking-external-files.md

  1. If broken link and diff, warn and confirm to continue operation.
  1. If broken link and no diff, warn and confirm to force softlink.

+This way, we're nagged until the two files match, and only then given the option to force a symlink.

 To generalize this for many files, we'll work from an array in the hook.
 (Oddly, the array should contain the file containing it, since hooks are not pushed.)

 ### Accepted Tradeoffs